Pride Month

-Pride Month, sometimes specified as LGBTQ Pride Month, is a month-long observance dedicated to the celebration of LGBTQ pride, commemorating the contributions of lesbian, gay, bisexual, transgender and queer (LGBTQ) culture and community.
-Pride Month is observed in June in the United States, coinciding with the anniversary of the 1969 Stonewall riots, a series of gay liberation protests.
+Pride Month, sometimes specified as LGBTQIA+ Pride Month, is a month-long observance dedicated to the celebration of LGBTQ pride, commemorating the contributions of lesbian, gay, bisexual, transgender and queer (LGBTQ) culture and community.
+In the United States, Pride Month is observed in June, coinciding with the anniversary of the 1969 Stonewall riots, a series of gay liberation protests.

-History
+History in the United States

 Origins

 A 1970s gay liberation protest in Washington, D.C.

 The first pride marches were held in four US cities in June 1970, one year after the riots at the Stonewall Inn.
 The New York City march, promoted as "Christopher Street Liberation Day", alongside the parallel marches in Chicago, Los Angeles, and San Francisco, marked a watershed moment for LGBTQ rights.
 An organizer of some of the first marches named Fred Sargeant stated the goal was to commemorate the Stonewall riots and further push for liberation.
 He noted that while the first marches were more akin to a protest than a celebration, they helped to remind people of LGBTQ communities and how they may include one's family and friends.
 Transgender women and people of color, including Marsha P. Johnson, Sylvia Rivera, and Stormé DeLarverie, were largely excluded or silenced during the early marches, despite their prominent participation in the initial riots.

 Spread and celebration

 Rural communities such as Pine City, Minnesota are increasingly celebrating Pride Month.

-Following the Stonewall riots and the first pride marches, the number of LGBT groups rapidly increased, and the pride movement spread across the United States after a few years.
+Following the Stonewall riots and the first pride marches, the number of LGBTQ groups rapidly increased, and the pride movement spread across the United States after a few years.
 While many Pride celebrations around the world are held in June, some cities vary the observation at different times, partially due to local weather conditions.

 Polyamory Pride Day is celebrated every year on a day in Pride Month.

 Recognition

 New York City's Metropolitan Transportation Authority recognizes Pride Month annually.

 June became recognized as Pride Month in the United States to commemorate the Stonewall Uprising.
 President Bill Clinton officially declared in a presidential proclamation that June would be "Gay and Lesbian Pride Month" in 1999.
 Barack Obama expanded the official Pride Month recognition in 2011, including the whole of the LGBT community.
 Donald Trump declined to offer federal recognition of Pride Month in 2017, though he issued supportive public statements in a series of Tweets in 2019.
-Joe Biden recognized Pride Month after taking office in 2021, and vowed to push for LGBT rights in the United States, despite previously voting against same-sex marriage and school education of LGBT topics in the Senate.
+Joe Biden recognized Pride Month after taking office in 2021, and vowed to push for LGBT rights in the United States, despite previously voting against same-sex marriage and school education of LGBTQ topics in the Senate.
 Pride Month has since grown into a global celebration of LGBTQ+ culture and identity.

 Pride Month is often observed by several LGBTQ-affirming religious groups.

 In February 2025, Google announced that Pride Month would no longer be highlighted by default on Google Calendar, arguing that it was no longer "scalable or sustainable" to continue adding the growing number of national and international "cultural moments" manually to its calendars.